sateffen/coredns-ip-destination-guard/README.md

 applications or application features won't work either, like Discords voice chat.
 But on casual webservers or similar, it works perfectly fine (I'm running it on multiple servers perfectly fine).

-Applications that try to use their own DNS server (regardless of using pure DNS, DoT or DoH) won't work properly.
-If this plugin
-(so CoreDNS) doesn't process that DNS response, the corresponding IP is not an allowed destination.

 Additionally, at the moment, this plugin only supports nftables.
 It's build in a way to support multiple backends in the future, but I've only implemented nftables for now, as it's the default Linux firewall interface nowadays.